Embry-Riddle MBAA Pays Off for Pilot as Cookie Company Takes Flight

 His new venture, which features fresh cookies made with his own special recipes, was launched with the help of a foundation Welch built while earning his MBAA at Embry-Riddle Aeronautical University.

 “One of the main things was that it gave me was confidence,” Welch said of his Embry-Riddle experience.
 “I got the background in what it takes to start a business.
 My education helped convince me I was up for the challenge.”

 Welch is the 14th member of his family to earn a pilot’s license, but his flying career got off to a rocky start.
 He began his initial training class with a regional carrier a week before the Sept.
 11 terrorist attacks.

 He eventually managed to land a job as a corporate pilot in Kansas, where he knew no one.
 Boredom began to set in between trips, and he took refuge in a cookbook his mother had sent him.

 “I started baking just to pass the time,” he said.
 “And I started getting better at it.”

-He also decided to follow the advice of his father, a pilot for Northwest Airlines, who told him he would enjoy his aviation career a lot more if he “didn’t need it.”
+He also decided to follow the advice of his father, a pilot for Northwest Airlines (now part of Delta Air Lines), who told him he would enjoy his aviation career a lot more if he “didn’t need it.”